encryptogroup/MultiCent/README.md

 ```
 After the LAN benchmarks finished, you can proceed with the WAN benchmarks.
 Do **not** delete build/benchmarks/p0 etc. if previously generated from the LAN benchmarks.
-Running this script will take approx. TODO TIME.
+Running this script will take approx. 40 minutes.
 ```sh
 ./small_WAN_benchmarks.sh
 ```